UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A person stands at a fork in the road, one leading to Georgia Natural Gas and the other to SCANA Energy.

-This infographic helps you decide between Georgia Natural Gas and SCANA Energy based on your credit score and desired benefits.
+Choosing between Georgia Natural Gas and SCANA Energy depends heavily on your credit score and desired benefits.

 A person holding a natural gas bill and smartphone, with a checklist for comparing gas plans.